Introduction

 Combining in hardware

 Each individual WiFiScope and/or Handyscope is connected to the computer, using its own USB cable.
-The measuring systems of the individual instruments are coupled to each other by means of TP-C50H Coupling cable CMIs which are placed on the AUX IO and/or CMI connectors of the instruments.
+The measuring systems of the individual instruments are coupled to each other by means of TP-C50H Coupling cable CMIs which are placed on the AUX IO and/or CMI synchronization connectors of the instruments.
 Between each two instruments a TP-C50H Coupling cable CMI is used.
 When the instruments are combined using the TP-C50H Coupling cable CMI, they will share the same sampling clock and trigger signals, making it possible to perform fully synchronized measurements on all channels simultaneously.

 Combining in software